NATIONAL & STATE PARK VISITOR COUNTS

 IMPACT OF TOURISM & TRAVEL

-- According to research by Dean Runyan Associates for Arizona Office of Tourism, Cochise County's travel industry (including business and leisure travel) generated $337.8 million in direct spending countywide in 2021, up 63.4% following a 40.2% COVID-related drop in 2020.
-Travel-related direct spending in 2021 was at levels seen in 2018 and 2019, prior to the pandemic.
-Cochise County's travel industry supported 3,200 jobs countywide in 2021 (up 5.9% following a 13.6% decline the year prior) with household earnings of $89.6 million (up 9.6% after falling 8.6% in 2020), according to the study.
+- According to research by Dean Runyan Associates for Arizona Office of Tourism, Cochise County's travel industry (including business and leisure travel) generated $386.4 million in direct spending countywide in 2022, up 14.3% from 2021 (the year 2021 saw a 63.5% increase, rebounding from a 40.1% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+Cochise County's travel industry supported 3,500 jobs countywide in 2022 (up 8.8% from the year prior and the highest since 2019) with household earnings of $100.5 million (up 12.1% and at a record high), according to the study.